dyne/Zenroom/docs/pages/zencode-scenarios-bitcoin.md

 # Testnet vs Mainnet

-There are format difference between Bitcoin *testnet* and *main net*.
-We wanted to enable both the networks, making it confortable for the developer to switch from one to another, for this reason in any statement that is specific for the network, by swapping **testnet** with **bitcoin**, you change the way the statement works.
+There are format difference between Bitcoin *testnet* and *mainnet*.
+We wanted to enable both the networks, making it comfortable for the developer to switch from one to another, for this reason in any statement that is specific for the network, by swapping **testnet** with **bitcoin**, you change the way the statement works.
 For example,

 In order to create a key for the testnet, you can use the statement